-CSU, Associate Degree Applicable Prerequisite: None Corequisite: THART 134X4 Lecture: Minimum 16 hours per semester
+Corequisite: THART 134X4

+Lecture: Minimum 16 hours per semester Laboratory: Minimum 96 hours per semester

 Beginning preparation, rehearsal, production and performance of plays musicals and dance performances.
 Participation in a variety of activities including performance or musical accompaniment.
 This course may be taken two times.